 • R145 Cardinality safety story for UPSERT under the multiRow: regime: R144 inverts the cardinality-safety polarity on DELETE and UPDATE (default treats every input field as a WHERE filter; PK coverage required; multiRow: true on @mutation is the opt-out).
 UPSERT is carved out at R144’s classify-time rejection because its semantics differ: INSERT … ON CONFLICT (cols) DO UPDATE SET … requires the conflict-target columns to form a unique constraint by definition, and one input row matches at most one existing row.
 The multiRow: knob does not apply the same way.
 This item designs the UPSERT-specific safety story, lifts R144’s classify-time rejection, and restores UPSERT-generation.
 Existing UPSERT fixtures in sakila-example and GraphitronSchemaBuilderTest migrate as part of this work.

 • R207 Audit design-doc claims for implementation conformance: R205 surfaced a five-layer survival pattern where a documented design claim (docs/argument-resolution.adoc’s truth table at `:262-275 saying plain inputs and @table inputs share the same implicit-predicate behaviour) diverged from the implementation (FieldBuilder.java:1349 passing null for implicitBodyParams on plain inputs) and survived because no enforcing test asserted the symmetry.
-The same shape — design doc says X, code does Y, no test pinning X — plausibly exists elsewhere in the rewrite-internal docs (argument-resolution.adoc, typed-rejection.adoc, rewrite-design-principles.adoc, per-resolver javadocs). (updated 2026-05-21)
+The same shape — design doc says X, code does Y, no test pinning X — plausibly exists elsewhere in the rewrite-internal docs (argument-resolution.adoc, typed-rejection.adoc, development-principles.adoc, per-resolver javadocs). (updated 2026-05-21)

 • R218 Carry inference provenance on ParamSource.Arg so resolved bindings audit cleanly: R214’s ServiceCatalog.inferBindingsByType mutates argByJavaName silently between the override-typo check and the per-parameter loop.
 The resulting ParamSource.Arg(extraction, path) is structurally identical regardless of whether the binding came from an explicit argMapping, a same-name identity match, the arity-unique inference branch, or the type-unique inference branch.
 The resolved-coordinate report and any future LSP "where did this binding come from?" surface can’t tell them apart.
 The principles-architect review (round 1, finding 4) flagged this as a "load-bearing invariant doesn’t have an emit-time witness" gap, citing the typed-rejection / auditable-resolution narrative the project rests on. (updated 2026-05-21)